benjbuch/octo_waffle/part_13-summarizing_tables.md

     ## mean in group Female   mean in group Male
     ##             2.833448             3.089618

-However, if we want to perform this test by weekday, we are left with subsetting the data (manually) by day and apply the following on each subset.
+However, if we wanted to perform this test by weekday, we were left with subsetting the data (manually) by day and analyze each subset.

 ``` r
 reshape2::tips[which(reshape2::tips$day == "Fri"), ] -> tips.Fri